masamonoke/mesh-net-pet/readme.md

  make client TARGET_ARGS="unicast -s <sender node addr> -a '<message>'"
 ```

-Unicast works similiar to broadcast but request is handled by one node only (may be more if handle happend in the same time)
+Unicast works similiar to broadcast but request is handled by one node only.

 ## Tests